Advanced Sound Manipulation with "I Wish": Part 2

 Sound Bending with "I Wish"

-Since we’ve covered the essential functions of the “I Wish“ plugin in the last tutorial, in this article, we will go deeper into its functions.
-As you have probably seen in the last tutorial, “I Wish“ is a unique type of audio processing unit with lots of original sound bending capabilities.
+Since we've covered the essential functions of the "I Wish "plugin in the last tutorial, we will go deeper into its functions in this article.
+As you have probably seen in the previous tutorial, "I Wish "is a unique audio processing unit with many original sound-bending capabilities.
 Furthermore, it can be used on any audio material.
 For this tutorial, I will go through its main parameters briefly.
-However, if you like to dig deeper, be sure to check out the detailed information in the plugin`s manual.
+However, if you like to dig deeper, check out the detailed information in the plugin's manual.

 Drum Loop Processing